The Late Homework blog is BACK get ready to expose some stuff with Reb and Shef. First up FILMS.

 White God (2015)

 I'm not going to lie, this is a hard movie to watch, but boy does it have staying power.
 White God follows the fallout of the separation of Hagen, a mixed-breed dog, from his loving guardian, a twelve year old girl named Lili after her father refuses to pay a state-imposed "Mongrel" fine.
 Sounds like a classic kid-and-their-dog film, but it's a far cry from Lassie.
-It's relentless and b r u t a l and visually stunning.
+It's relentless and b r u t a l.

 Hagen is met with violence and abuse by the other humans he encounters while roaming the streets, and he's ultimately taken in by a dogfighting trainer (again, it's a very hard movie to watch).
 Hagen ultimately makes an escape, and the film culminates in a breathtaking (amazingly not CGI) scene of thousands of masterless dogs joining him in rebellion against humans.
 It's a fantastical scenario taking place in a world that's no different than the one we live in now.

-There's probably a lot more that can be said about this, but I'll just leave you with the reassuring news that all of the dogs they used in the film were rescues and adopted after filming!
+There's probably a lot more that can be said about this, but I'll just leave you with the reassuring news that all of the dogs that were used in the film were rescues and adopted after filming!
 Isn't that nice?